ibanez195/game_of_life/README.md

 ##Arguments
 - -c COLOR

-...Make cells use specified color
+  Make cells use specified color
 - -s SPEED

-...Starting speed.
+  Starting speed.
 Integer from 0-10
 - -f FILE

   Text file should be formatted as a rectangle of 1s and 0s with 1s representing a live cell e.g.